-Wait 1 System Delay: healthcare system delays that are non-patient-care related and impact the patient's wait time for a first consultation.
-The delays may include clinician unavailability, limited clinic time, or lack of referral information (see Table 3).
-The delays will not be subtracted from the overall Wait 1.
+Wait 1 System Delay: Healthcare system delays that are non-patient related and impact the patient's wait time for a first consultation.
+The delays may include clinician unavailability, limited clinic time, or lack of referral information (Table 11).
+These delays will not be subtracted from the overall Wait 1.

-Wait 2 System Delay: healthcare system delays that are non-patient-care related and impact the patient's wait time for a procedure.
-The delays may include clinician unavailability, limited OR time or bed unavailability (see Table 4).
-The delays will not be subtracted from the overall Wait 2.
+Wait 2 System Delay: Healthcare system delays that are non-patient related and impact the patient's wait time for a procedure.
+The delays may include clinician unavailability, limited OR time or bed unavailability (Table 11).
+These delays will not be subtracted from the overall Wait 2.